UT-MPC/pxt-moveSMART/tutorial5.md

 ## Step 7

 Next, let's calculate your step rate.
-Recall that it is the number of steps divided by the number of minutes elapsed.
+Recall that it is the number of steps divided by the number of seconds elapsed.
-How do we get the number of minutes elapsed with startTime and endTime?
+How do we get the number of seconds elapsed with startTime and endTime?

 First, let's subtract endTime by startTime.
 That's the number of milliseconds between when button A is pressed and button B is pressed.